amanpatel9516/fuzzy-ac-controller/README.md

 Frontend: HTML, CSS, JavaScript, also further we are going to add ml functionalities to it .

 Algorithms: DAA-based logic for generating graphs
+DAA is one of them ,but i am going to implement more Algos like DSA etc.

 Environment-Based Working: Controller decisions adapt to real sensor-like inputs